josmar-crwdstffng/angular/aio/content/guide/providers.md

 The router adds all of the providers from the root injector to the child injector.
 When the router creates a component within the lazy-loaded context, Angular prefers service instances created from these providers to the service instances of the application root injector.

-Any component created within a lazy loaded module's context, such as by router navigation, gets the local instance of the service, not the instance in the root application injector.
+Any component created within the context of a lazy loaded module, such as by router navigation, gets the local instance of the service, not the instance in the root application injector.
 Components in external modules continue to receive the instance created for the application root.

 Though you can provide services by lazy loading modules, not all services can be lazy loaded.